Boonie Bears: To the Rescue: Plot

 Briar, Vick and Bramble pursue them to a catwalk.
 Briar seizes Maurice, but the CEO retakes Lola by collapsing the bridge and an active turbine.
 Maurice escapes, and Arnold threatens to kill Briar if they approach.
 Using Briar's aerial advantage point and the turbine's winds keeping him airborne, Vick gets Bramble to launch himself.
 With the help of air currents fueling his spin, Briar viciously throws Vick at Maurice and Arnold, defeating them instantly.

-The CEO eventually reaches the Vault, tricking Lola into unlocking its digital security measures with her hands.
-However, he is frustrated when he finds nothing but his legacy items from his youth and a letter from his father to Lola.
+The CEO eventually reaches the Vault, wanting Lola to unlocking its digital security measures with her hands but she refuses so he distracts her before she letting her do so.
+However, he is frustrated when he finds nothing but his legacy items from his youth and a letter from his father to Lola (in which he berates and blames her for it and everything).
 The trio storm the vault, and while the boss makes his escape on a reinforced elevator, Briar finds a window of opportunity to advance.

 Still in disbelief, the CEO flees in a helicopter.
 Briar and Bramble grapple onto its landing skids, with Vick catching up by pole-vaulting.
 In the cabin, Lola messes with the controls, and the chopper flies erratically, forcing the three to also dodge various hazards ad eventually storm the vehicle.
 The bears' weight cause the aircraft to tilt, and Vick jumps out to save Lola, while Bramble and Briar grab him, holding onto the left access.
 In order to rid the intruders, the CEO activates autopilot but fails to evict Briar due to the latter's extreme mass.
 As they approach a chimney, at Vick's urging, they all bail and land safely in a towering industrial water tank moments before the collision.
 The CEO, having survived and clinging on a parachute, swears revenge at them but was cornered by a group of responding officers.

 With the true mastermind imprisoned and Lola rescued, Vick was exonerated and declared a hero for his part, with everyone returning to their normal lives, though he remains confused to the chain of events that occurred.
 Disturbed by his boss Mr. Li in a snowy morning, an irritated Vick promises to continue supplying timber.
 As he hangs up, Vick discovers a parcel mailed to his doorstep.
 Inside, he discovers various repaired items photographs of Lola with the old man who adopted her, as well the reconstructed letter, in which he proclaims her importance to him as he was dying.
 Just when Vick finishes the letter with a tear to his eye, he was delighted to see the bears bringing Lola in celebration of the Chinese New Year.